Dechrissen/speedrunb0t/docs/README.md

 # speedrunb0t
-An always-online bot for Twitch.tv with speedrunner-specific functionality and Speedrun.com API integration.
+A bot for Twitch.tv with speedrunner-specific functionality and Speedrun.com API integration.

 ## Index
 1. [Currently supported games](#currently-supported-games)